 Medical Insurance Billing is a foundations course designed to introduce students to concepts and procedures in the medical insurance billing process.
 The course develops medical office skills in processing governmental and commercial insurance claim forms.
-Student develop a basic foundation in diagnostic and procedural coding, as well as learning about legal and regulatory issues.
-Prerequisites: HLTH-118 and OIS-150.
-Corequisite: HLTH-119.
-Normally offered in Fall only.
+Students develop a basic foundation in diagnostic and procedural coding, as well as learning about legal and regulatory issues.
+Prerequisites: HLTH-118, OIS-150.
+Co-requisite: HLTH-119.

-OIS-230 3 (3-0) Medical Coding
+OIS-230 Medical Coding

-This course is designed to expand upon knowledge acquired by students in OIS 220.
+This course is designed to expand upon knowledge acquired by students in OIS-220.
 The course begins with diagnosis coding and builds on this foundation through additional instruction in current procedural terminology coding for evaluation and management, medicine, laboratory and pathology, as well as surgery coding for all body systems.
 The latest code sets, conventions, and guidelines are also introduced.
-This course is offered only once each academic Prerequisite: HLTH-119, and OIS-220.
+Prerequisite: HLTH-119, OIS-220.

-OIS-234 Desktop Publishing & Design
+OIS-234 4 (2-2) Desktop Publishing & Design

 This course will emphasize design techniques in the preparation of professional looking brochures, flyers, newsletters, etc. Topics covered will include the use of fonts; clip art, scanned, and digital cameras images; color selection; and introductory web page authoring.
-Prerequisite: CIS-101 and OIS-150 or permission of instructor.
+Prerequisite: CIS-101, OIS-150 or permission of instructor.

+OIS-250

-OIS-250 3 (3-0) Advanced Word Processing Applications
+Advanced Word Processing Applications

 This course will expand upon the basic skills covered in the beginning course and will include the more powerful features of the word processing software.
-Topics to be covered may include graphics, tables, styles, templates, macros, forms, master documents, collaboration tools, introductory desktop publishing.
+Topics to be covered may include graphics, tables, styles, templates, macros, forms, master documents, collaboration tools, and introductory desktop publishing.
 Prerequisite: OIS-150.

-OIS-260 4 (2-2) Office Technology & Procedures
+OIS-260 4 (2- ·2) Office Te chnolog gy & P rocedu ires

 This capstone office training course is designed to integrate previously learned skills into activities simulating those found in an office environment.
 Students will prepare office documents, develop human relations skills, and practice time management and prioritizing.
 Heavy emphasis will be placed on group interaction and problem solving.
 Most of the class activities will require the use of the computer and other electronic technologies.
 As a final class assessment, all students will prepare an employment portfolio.
-Prerequisites: OIS-150 and OIS-191.
+Prerequisites: OIS-150, OIS-191.